wwwlicious/servicestack-authentication-identityserver/readme.md

             // the url:port that IdentityServer will know to redirect to upon succesful login WebHostUrl = serviceUrl
         });

-        AppSettings.SetUserAuthProvider()
+        this.Plugins.Add(new IdentityServerAuthFeature
+        {
+            AuthProviderType = IdentityServerAuthProviderType.UserAuthProvider,
-                   .SetAuthRealm("http://identityserver:5000/")                 // The URL of the IdentityServer instance .SetClientId("ServiceStack.SelfHost")                        // The Client Identifier so that IdentityServer can identify the service
+            AuthRealm = "http://identityserver:5000/",                          // The URL of the IdentityServer instance ClientId = "ServiceStack.SelfHost",                                 // The Client Identifier so that IdentityServer can identify the service
-                   .SetClientSecret("F621F470-9731-4A25-80EF-67A6F7C5F4B8")     // The Client Secret so that IdentityServer can authorize the service
+            ClientSecret = "F621F470-9731-4A25-80EF-67A6F7C5F4B8",              // The Client Secret so that IdentityServer can authorize the service
-                   .SetScopes("openid ServiceStack.SelfHost offline_access");

-        this.Plugins.Add(new IdentityServerAuthFeature());
+            Scopes = "openid ServiceStack.SelfHost offline_access"
+        });
     }
 }
 ```